arthurjeannerot/bqnt_apps/readme.md

 # Portfolio Overview

 Welcome to my portfolio!
-Here, I showcase a collection of applications I developed using Bloomberg's BQuant platform, each tailored to perform specific analyses on financial markets and assets.
-Through these applications, I leverage the power of BQuant to gain insights and make informed decisions in the world of finance.
+Here, I showcase a collection of applications I developed using Bloomberg's BQuant platform, each tailored to perform specific analyses on the financial markets.
+Through these applications, I demonstrate the value of the BQuant platform to our prospects and clients to help drive engagement and sales.
+I also teach our users to create their own applications, empowering them to fully leverage the power of the Bloomberg Terminal's API toolkit.
 ## About Me

-I am a passionate software engineer with a strong interest in the intersection of technology and finance.
-I have developed a range of applications using Bloomberg's BQuant platform, leveraging its rich set of data, analytics, and visualization tools to delve into various financial markets.
+I am an API specialist for Bloomberg in London with a strong interest in the intersection of technology and finance.
+I have developed a range of applications using Bloomberg's BQuant platform, leveraging its rich set of data, analytics, and visualization tools to delve into various use cases in the financial markets.

 ## Applications